jagdsh/aws-security-solutions/contents/vpc/README.md

 - Network Access Scope – json document contains conditions to define your network security policy (e.g., detect public databases)

 ![Network Access Analyzer](./network_analyzer.png)

+## Summary

+- Verify network access compliance.
+- Scopes define conditions for paths of interest, and can exclude compliant paths.
+- Analysis findings show paths of interest.
+- All NICs in a region are analyzed.